-The space XX over which you are optimizing is discrete.
+The space X over which you are optimizing is discrete.
 Good book

 Discrete optimizatino using energy minimization